mamantoha/webview-mpd-player/README.md

 # webview-mpd-player

 A lightweight MPD (Music Player Daemon) client built with Crystal and Webview.
 Features a web-based interface for controlling MPD playback, managing playlists, and displaying album artwork.
+Includes a music library browser with artist/album organization.

 This application serves as a demonstration of building real-time applications using Crystal and Webview.
 It showcases how to create responsive desktop applications that can handle live updates and user interactions while maintaining a lightweight footprint.
 The integration with MPD provides a practical example of managing real-time events, state synchronization, and UI updates in a Crystal-based desktop application.

 ## Installation